-We, the people of the Confederate States, each State acting in its sovereign and independent character, in order to form a permanent federal government, estabtish justice, insure domestic tranquility, and secure the blessings of liberty to ourselves and our posterity-in-oking the favor and guidance of Almighty God-do ordain and establish this Constitution for the Confederate States of America, ARTICLE I .- Section 1.

-All legislative powers herein delegated shall be vested in a Congress of the Confederate States, which shall consist of a Senate and House of Representatives Section 2.
-1. The House of Representatives shall be composed of members chosen every second year by the people of foreign birth not a citizen of the Confederate States | proved by the President. shall be allowed to vote for any officers, civil or political, State or Federal.
-2. No person shall be a representative who shall not have attained the age of twenty-five years, and be a citizensof the Confederate States, and who shall not. when elected, be an inhabitant of that State in which he shall be chosen.
-3. Representatives and direct taxes shall be apportioned among the several States which may be included within this Confederacy according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three-fifths of all slaves.
-The actual enumeration shall be made within three years after the first meeting of the Congress of the Confederate States. and within every subsequent term of ten years, in such manner as they shall, by law, direct.
-The number of representatives shall not exceed one for every fifty thousand, but each State shall have at least one representative; and until such/enumeration shall be made e State of South Carolina shall be entitled to choose ix the State of Georgia ten, the State of Alabama Bille, the State of Florida two, the State of Mississippi 4.
+The Permanent Constitution of the Confederate States of America.
+We, the people of the Confederate States, each State acting in its sovereign and independent character, in order to form a permanent federal government, establish justice, insure domestic tranquility, and secure the blessings of liberty to ourselves and our posterity-inoking the favor and guidance of Almighty God-do ordain and establish this Constitution for the Confederate States of America.
+ARTICLE I .- Section 1.
+All legislative powers herein delegated shall be rested in a Congress of the Confederate States, which shall consist of a Senate and House of Representatives 1.
+The House of Representatives shall be composed of members chosen every second year by the people of the several States; and the electors in each State shall becitizens of the Confederate States, and have the qualifications requisite for electors of the most numerous branch of the State Legislature; but no person of foreign birth not a citizen of the Confederate States shall be allowed to vote for any officers, civil or political, State or Federal.
+2. No person shall be a representative who shall not have attained the age of twenty-five years, and be a citizen of the Confederate States, and who shall not, when elected, be an inhabitant of that State in which 3.
+Representatives and direct taxes shall be apportioned among the several States which may be included within this Confederacy according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three-fifths of all slaves.
+The actual enufirst meeting of the Congress of the Confederate States, and within every subsequent term of ten years, in such representatives shall not exceed one for every fifty Confederate States. thousand, but each State shall have at least one representative; and until such enumeration shall be made the State of South Carolina shall be entitled to choose six, the State of Georgia ten, the State of Alabama nine, the State of Florida two, the State of Mississippi 4.
 When vacancies happen in the representation from any State, the Executive authority thereof shall issue writs of election to fill such vacancies.
-5. The House of Bepresentatives shall choose their Speaker and other officers, and shall have the sole power of imperchment, except that any judicial or other federal officer resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature Section 3.
+5. The House of Representatives shall choose their power of imperchment, except that any judicial or other federal officer resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature Section 3.